Janette Lucas lives & works between Ararat in Victoria and Darwin in the Northern Territory and in 1998 was invited to work and exhibit in Indonesia.

-Studied Fine Art in Melbourne, worked as an art teacher in technical colleges in Victoria, while doing illustration, layout and design for Oxford University Press and other projects, then moving to Maningrida in Arnhemland with her family.
+Studied Fine Art in Melbourne, worked as an art teacher in technical colleges in Victoria, while doing illustration, layout and design for Oxford University Press and on other projects, before moving to Maningrida in Arnhemland with her family.

-Her work is in the public collections of MAGNT (Museum & Art Galleries of the Northern Territory), Parliament House Darwin, and the Supreme Court & Government House, Darwin Northern Territory, along with numerous private collections in Australia and overseas.
+Her work is in the public collections of MAGNT (Museum & Art Galleries of the Northern Territory), Parliament House Darwin, and the Supreme Court & Government House Darwin, along with numerous private collections in Australia and overseas.

 Between trips to Europe and Indonesia, she taught adult art classes on remote Aboriginal communities in the Top End, lectured in drawing at the Northern Territory University (now Charles Darwin University) and lectured in art at Batchelor College in Rum Jungle.